 Eye sight checks

 Poor vision can increase the risk of falls, even when wearing glasses.
 It’s a good idea to visit an optician for a sight test.
 Regular checks every two years can also help prevent sight loss by identifying problems early.
-Find a local optician on the NHS website.
+Find out more about eye health.

 The What's Your Move website has lots of resources for low-impact, easy exercises and ideas to improve strength and balance.
 Doing regular exercise can improve strength and balance, reducing your risk of falling.